-7.1 Perception Based Image Indexing
+5.1 Perception Based Image Indexing

 Color histograms and their variations are used with great success in many current CBIR systems.
 The histograms are typically built in RGB or HSI space.
-For objects that are photographed under different illuminations, color constancy algorithms could improve the retrieval quality (Funt and Finlayson (1995), Gevers and Smeulders (1996), Alferez and Wang (1999)).
+For objects that are photographed under different illuminations, color constancy algorithms can improve the retrieval quality (Funt and Finlayson (1995), Gevers and Smeulders (1996), Alferez and Wang (1999)).
 The spatial information of images was encoded a variety of ways: by multiple histograms (Stricker and Dimai, 1997), correlograms (Huang et al., 1999), explicit texture statistics (Liu and Picard, 1996) and by wavelet transformations (Manjunath and Ma (1996), Wang et al. (1997), Liang and Kuo (1999)).

-With the three histograms we tried to use some of the coding principles of the human vision system for the comparison of images.
-A great variety of image features have already been proposed for CBIR.
-Most of these features were constructed to optimally represent some, in most cases statistical, properties of images.
+Most of these features were constructed to optimally represent some, in most cases statistical properties of images.
 We created a chromaticity histogram in analogy to processing of color in the human vision system.
 The color-opponent code in the optical nerve is a nearly optimal representation of color because it removes the correlation between the channels (Buchsbaum and Gottschalk, 1983).
-But optimal representations for image colors would be better constructed by principal components or cluster analyses.
+One could argue that optimal representations for image colors would be better constructed by principal components or cluster analyses.
 However, in the end the similarity of the images is always judged by human observers.
-Therefore, using a psychophysical color space should result in a metric which better corresponds to human similarity judgments.
+Therefore, using a psychophysical color space should result in an optimized metric which better corresponds to human similarity judgments.

 In addition to the frequency encoding chromaticity histogram, we stored the average luminance levels of the color bins for each image in a second vector.
 The separate processing of chromaticity and luminance (contrast) information is part of various models of visual processing.
-We here used the separation of chromaticity and luminance information to compare the contribution of both information sources to the similarity judgments.
-At first, we found that the luminance index is correlated with the observers' judgments, too.
+We used the separation of chromaticity and luminance information to compare the contribution of both information sources to the similarity judgments.
+We found that the luminance index is correlated with the observers' judgments, too.
 The prediction of the perceived similarity is not as good as with the chromaticity histogram.
-But luminance appears to be considered when images are compared, even if the luminance of the color tones appears not to be as important as their frequency.
+But luminance appears to be considered when images are compared, even if the luminance of the color tones seems not to be as important as their frequency.
 Illumination invariant indices may therefore only be superior if the database contains many similar objects photographed under various illumination conditions.

 The spatial information was extracted using the 2-dimensional DFT.
 The index was constructed to represent the distribution of orientation and spatial frequency in the image in analogy to the processing of contrast information in the visual cortex.
-Though many texture feature set describe such information too, the Fourier analysis offers a mathematical profound way to extract the information.
+Although many texture feature sets describe similar information, Fourier analysis offers a mathematically profound way to extract the information.
 The explicit representation of orientation and spatial frequency in the Fourier spectrum allows the simple filtering of these dimensions.
-In our program the user could for example a radial filter to use the Fourier index as an orientation index only.
-By averaging the bins of equal frequency ranges rotation invariant search could be conducted.
+In our program the user could for example select a radial filter to use the Fourier index as an orientation index only.
+By averaging the bins of equal frequency ranges a rotation invariant search could be conducted.

-7.2 Evaluation
+5.2 Evaluation

 Currently, CBIR systems are evaluated by precision and sometimes recall measures.
-Relevant images are - in the majority of the publication - defined by similar judgments of a single person deciding whether an image belongs to the same category as the query image.
+Relevant images are - in the majority of the publications - defined by similarity judgments of a single person deciding whether an image belongs to the same category as the query image.
 The image databases used for evaluation typically contain between hundred and some thousand images.

-A very well evaluated system is the PicHunter system (Cox et al. (2000), Papathomas et al. (1998)).
-The system includes simple features like the image height and width, color histograms, color autocorrelogram, color-coherence vector and - for a subset of the images - semantic annotations.
-The feature vectors were compared using L_1 norm and the distances are further transformed into probability values using a sigmoidal function.
+A very well evaluated system is the PicHunter system (Cox et al. (2000),

+Papathomas et al. (1998)).
+The system includes simple features like the image height and width, color histograms, color autocorrelogram, a color-coherence vector and - for a subset of the images - semantic annotations.
 The features were tested in a forced choice design similar to one we used and then later compared within the target testing paradigm (Cox et al., 2000).